 While these guidelines are very useful when considering a potential leg injury compensation claim, they are not set in stone.

-Our personal injury solicitors want as many people as possible to benefit from the legal skills and experience.
+Our personal injury solicitors want as many people as possible to benefit from their legal skills and experience.
 As such, to stop you from worrying too much about how much they’ll cost, our team of solicitors manages all accepted leg injury claims on a No Win, No Fee basis.
+That means you won’t have to pay for their work in advance and you won’t pay their fees if the leg injury claim is unsuccessful.

 To see if you could claim leg injury compensation on a No Win, No Fee basis, please call today.